 - You may have mood swings, feel sad or mixed up, be worried or become angry with no warning.
 Your family and friends might be worried about you and scared by the changes in your behaviour.
-They may start to see you differently. - You can become unhealthy. - Get sick very easily because your body is run down. - You may have strange thoughts and your thinking can become tangled and unclear. - You may get paranoid (fearful, jealous and suspicious).
+They may start to see you differently. - You can become unhealthy. - Get sick very easily because your body is run down. - You may have strange thoughts and your thinking can become tangled and unclear. - o You may get paranoid (fearful, jealous and suspicious).
 When someone gets paranoid they may think people are after them.
 Some people may experience psychosis (seeing or hearing things that aren't there). - Meth may cause you to have a stroke or a heart attack and this can cause long term health problems or even death.
-Get medical help and call 000. - If you stop using meth after a long time, you will feel very uncomfortable or down.
-These feelings are known as withdrawal and can last for several weeks but will get better in time.
+Get medical help and call 000. - will feel very uncomfortable or down.
+These feelings are known as withdrawal and can last for several days but will get better in time.